Half exact functors associated with cotorsion pairs on exact categories: Introduction

 \section{Introduction}

-Cotorsion pairs play an important role in representation theory (see \cite{AI} and see \cite{HI} for more recent examples).
-The heart of cotorsion pair on triangulated categories, which is abelian by Nakaoka's result \cite{N}, is a generalization of both the heart of t-structure and the quotient by cluster tilting subcategory.
-In \cite{L}, we define hearts $\underline \h$ of cotorsion pairs $(\U,\V)$ on exact categories $\B$ and proved that they are abelian.
+The important notion of $t$-\emph{structures}, introduced by Beilinson, Bernstein and Deligne \cite{BBD}, is deeply studied in the representation theory.
+A t-structure in a triangulated category $\T$ is a pair $(\T^{\leq 0},\T^{\geq 0}) $ of subcategories of $\T$, and one of the important properties is that \begin{itemize} \item the \emph{heart} $\h=\T^{\leq 0}\cap \T^{\geq 0}$ of the $t$-structure is an abelian category. \end{itemize} Moreover, we have the associated cohomological functor $H:\T \to \h$.
+A typical example is given by the standard $t$-structure $(\T^{\leq 0}, \T^{\geq 0})$ in the derived category $\mathsf D(\mathcal A)$ of an abelian category $\mathcal A$, where $\T^{\leq 0}$ consists of complexes with vanishing cohomologies in positive degrees, and $\T^{\geq 0}$ consists of complexes with vanishing cohomologies in negative degrees.
+When we have a derived equivalence between abelian categories $\mathcal A$ and $\B$, the we have a new $t$-structure in $\mathsf D(\mathcal A)$ induced by the standard $t$-structure of $\mathsf D(\mathcal B)$.
+Therefore, $t$-structure is important to study the derived equivalences.

+There is a more general notion of \emph{torsion pairs} on triangulated categories, which is a pair $(\U,\V)$ of full subcategories on a triangulated category $\T$ such that \begin{itemize} \item $\Hom_\T(\U,\V)=0.$ \item Any object $T\in\T$ admits a triangle $U\rightarrow T\rightarrow V \rightarrow U[1]$ such that $U\in \U$ and $V\in \V$. \end{itemize} This notion is classical and has been widely used in the representation theory, since it is useful in various settings to study algebraic structure of triangulated categories.

+By a technical reason, we consider a cotorsion pair instead of torsion pair: a pair $(\U,\V)$ on $\T$ is called a \emph{cotorsion pair} if $(\U,\V[1])$ is a torsion pair.
+Nakaoka introduced the notion of \emph{hearts} of cotorsion pairs on triangulated categories , as a generalization of the heart of $t$-structure, and showed that the hearts are abelian categories \cite{N}.
 Abe and Nakaoka constructed a cohomological functor in the case of triangulated categories \cite{AN}, which is a generalization of cohomological functor for t-structure.

-It is natural to ask whether we can find the relationship between the hearts and the original exact categories.
-In this paper we will answer this question by constructing an associated half exact functor $H$ from the exact category $\B$ to the heart $\underline \h$.
+Motivated by Nakaoka's results, we will consider cotorsion pairs on Quillen's \emph{exact categories} \cite{Q} (also see \cite{K}), which generalize abelian categories.
+The cotorsion pairs on abelian categories are ubiquitus in homological algebra.
+It appears, for instance in tilting theory \cite{AR}, in Cohen-Macaulay representations \cite{AB} and in cluster tilting theory \cite{IY, KR, KZ}.
+In \cite{L}, we introduced hearts $\underline \h$ of cotorsion pairs $(\U,\V)$ on exact categories $\B$ and proved that they are abelian.
+In this paper we will construct associated half exact functors $H$ from the exact category $\B$ to the hearts $\underline \h$.

 Throughout this paper, let $\B$ be a Krull-Schmidt exact category with enough projectives and injectives.
 Let $\mathcal P$ (resp. $\mathcal I$) be the full subcategory of projectives (resp. injectives) of $\B$.
+We recall the definition of a cotorsion pair and its heart on $\B$ \cite[{Definition 2.3}]{L}: